 A couple of hours in, a lady who worked at the port comes out and sets up a little ‘desk’ area.
 She is trying to book people into last-minute accommodation on the mainland.
 I’m feeling hopeful.
 Foolishly.

 The only hotels she can suggest are way out of our price range.
 Given that our price range is zero, I don’t know what I was really hoping for.
 When she sees me break down into tears (again) she gives me a ‘special offer’.
 This includes paying the equivalent of £200-£250 a night to stay in the backroom of some local guy’s house that she knows.
 Not a hotel, not even a homestay.
 Just some random person looking to make some extra cash.

 Naturally, I decline and go back to my floor space where I tell Mike about our options.
 We are pretty shocked at how many opportunists we have encountered so far, given that Fiji is renowned for having lovely hospitable people.

 We decide to just risk it and try to find a hotel near the port.
 This actually works in our favour.
 Most people are headed straight for the airport or to hotels near the airport, but as we still have half a week to kill we don’t see much point in travelling further.
 Plus, it’s already dark.

 Things Are Looking Up

-Our room is perfect.
+Our new room is perfect.
 Spacious and clean with no sand in sight.
 At last!
 We even have a double bed each.
 The next few days are still dull but at least we are safe.
-We watched some really bizarre films as there were only a couple of English TV channels on our Fijian TV and in the evenings we ate at the lovely Rhum-Ba Restaurant.
+We watch some really bizarre films as there were only a couple of English TV channels on our Fijian TV and in the evenings we eat at the lovely Rhum-Ba Restaurant.

-The staff here are incredible and we get to know them pretty well as this restaurant is one of the few that remained open when the cyclone hit!
+The staff at the Rhum-Ba are incredible and we get to know them pretty well as this restaurant is one of the few that remained open when the cyclone hit!
 The rest have boarded up their windows or run out of food because no produce could make it in or out.
 But who cares, we’re finally back on track.
 Phew!